Zeichen32/PiwikCustomOptOut/README.md

     padding: 0;
   }
 ```
-or insert a link to the file containing your custom CSS into the input field called "External CSS File" e.g.
+or insert a URL to the file containing your custom CSS into the input field called "External CSS File" e.g.

   ``http://www.example.org/styles/piwikcustom.css``